elizabethdorans/pgBoost/README.md

 Tutorial code to generate linking scores from constituent methods has been provided [here](https://github.com/elizabethdorans/E2G_Method_Tutorials/).
 To run pgBoost, scores must be generated for [Signac](https://github.com/elizabethdorans/E2G_Method_Tutorials/tree/main/Signac), [SCENT](https://github.com/elizabethdorans/E2G_Method_Tutorials/tree/main/SCENT), and [Cicero](https://github.com/elizabethdorans/E2G_Method_Tutorials/tree/main/Cicero).

 <ins>NOTE</ins>:
-- When running the SCENT_algorithm() function, use the argument boot = FALSE to skip the p-value calculation (not needed for pgBoost input) and save time and computational resources.
+- When running the SCENT_algorithm() function, use the argument boot = FALSE to skip the p-value calculation (not needed for pgBoost input).
+This will save time and computational resources.
-- __Do not__ perform the optional "post-processing for IGVF portal" step for any of the consituent score files.
+- _Do not_ perform the optional "post-processing for IGVF portal" step for any of the consituent score files.

 ## Step 2: Create pgBoost input files